 Let me guide you to the most powerful lithium jump starter around.
 Its the NoCo GB150 Genius Boost Pro, and it has over 4000 amps of jump starting power.

 Now, this is simply amazing for such a little unit.
-NoCo like to promote their highest rated jump starter in Joules.
-This is a measure of power which is able to be delivered in 3 seconds.
+NoCo likes to promote its highest-rated jump starter in Joules.
+This is a measure of power that is able to be delivered in 3 seconds.

 Genius Boost Pro GB150 Jump Starter review

 Whenever I see a new mini jump starter I just have to pick apart its specs and see what it can do.
 In this new age of special lithium-ion batteries powering these powerful jump starters, it’s nice to see some innovation.

 NoCo has done just that with one of the most powerful Lithium-Ion jump starters on the market.
 The GB150 is very compact, but also it is a lot larger than your traditional lithium-Ion booster pack that is small and pocket sized.

 I came across this high-performance jump starter the other day while out camping with my family.
 Some other people camping near us had the GB150 out.
 They were using this jump starter as a backup power device for charging their phones and tablets.
 So I took this opportunity to get to know my neighbors and learn more about the Noco heavy duty jump starter.
 I liked it a lot.

 They had a large F150 pickup truck with the 5.0L Ti-VCT V8 engine.
 So a large amperage jump starter was required for if ever their battery died.
 It is nice to be prepared.